pex-tool/pex/README.rst

 executable Python environments in the spirit of `virtualenvs <http://virtualenv.org>`_. pex is an expansion upon the ideas outlined in
 `PEP 441 <http://legacy.python.org/dev/peps/pep-0441/>`_
-and make the deployment of Python applications as simple as ``cp``.  pex files may even include multiple platform-specific Python distributions, meaning that a single pex file can be portable across Linux and OS X.
+and makes the deployment of Python applications as simple as ``cp``.  pex files may even include multiple platform-specific Python distributions, meaning that a single pex file can be portable across Linux and OS X.